Doors Open for Attendee Check-in/Registration

 10:00am – 4:30pm: Exhibit Hall Open/Food Court

-Hundreds of exhibitors featured offering all types of co-op, condo and HOA services.
+Hundreds of exhibitors featured offering all types of co-op, and condo services.
 If you get hungry, don’t fret.
 Our conveniently located in-house food court offers a wide array of tasty snacks and light meals to keep you energized as you take in the Expo.

 10:30am – 4:15pm: Educational Seminars